-If you see $\bigcirc$ instead of a price, you've already purchased the app and you can download it again, free of charge.
+If you see \bigcirc instead of a price, you've already purchased the app and you can download it again, free of charge.
 While the app is downloading or updating, its icon appears on the Home screen with a progress indicator.

 Approve purchases with Family Sharing.
-With Family Sharing set up, the family organizer can review and approve purchases made by other family members under the age of 18.
-For example, if Parent/Guardian > Ask to Buy is set for specific minor family members, when those members try to make a purchase, a message is sent to the family organizer for approval.
-For more information about setting up Family Sharing, see Family Sharing on page 38.
+With Family Sharing set up, the family organizer can review and approve purchases made by other family members under a certain age.
+For more information, see Family Sharing.